DES-Lab/AALpy/README.md

 AALpy enables efficient learning by providing a **large set of equivalence oracles**, implementing various conformance testing strategies.
 Learning is mostly based on Angluin's [L* algorithm](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf), for which AALpy supports a selection of optimizations, including **efficient counterexample processing** and **caching**.

+AALpy includes RPNI, a  **passive deterministic automata learning** algorithm.
+With RPNI, AALpy can construct determinisitc models that conform to data.

 AALpy also has an efficient implementation of the [ALERGIA](https://link.springer.com/article/10.1007/s10994-016-5565-9) algorithm, suited for passive learning of Markov Chains, Markov Decision processes, and Stochastic Mealy Machines.